rayylin/rayylin.github.io/index.md

 [- C#(.net core MVC, signalR, HangFire), Programmable Search Engine on GCP, OpenAI API for summary](https://github.com/rayylin/InventoryManagement)
 [![image](https://github.com/user-attachments/assets/379b487e-6d7b-47d6-84fe-4380dfdc0825)
 ](https://github.com/rayylin/InventoryManagement)
-In this project, we are going to build a inventory management system with .net core (MVC), sql server.
 If a product's inventory is lower than its safety stock level, the system would send an email to notify the PIC to reorder.
 By leveraging background jobs (could be performed by Hangfire or Sql server Agent), we could trace our inventory level on a real-time basis.
 If we want to implement real-time notification, we could leverage signalR.
 We are going to simulate customer purchase, inventory order & delevery in this case.
 Also, we will use openai api to perform summarization for daily sales performance.
 - C#(.Net winForm), SQL Server
 <img src="./images/InvMgn.png?raw=true"/>
 An Inventory Management System can help companies manage their orders, inventory, and customers.
 In this project, we use C# and .net to write an inventory management system.
 The system uses SQL Server as its database.